-- 1. The student must have a minor advisor from the Statistics Program. - 2.
-Students are required to complete 15 credits of courses offered by the Statistics Program and one course in calculus.
+The student must have a minor advisor from the Statistics Program.

+B. Students are required to complete 15 credits of courses offered by the Statistics Program and one course in calculus.
 The statistics courses are selected in consultation with the student's minor advisor to represent a cohesive set of courses usually related to the student's background in mathematics and computer science.
-Specific requirements are as follows: - a.
-One course in calculus, e.g. 19, 20, 21, or 22, is required. - b.
-Three credits of introductory methods.
-141 or 211 is recommended. - c.
-Three credits in courses in probability.
-151 or 251 is recommended; 51 is acceptable for students who have not had two semesters of calculus. - d.
+Specific requirements are as follows:

+- One course in calculus, e.g. 19, 20, 21, or 22, is required. - Three credits of introductory methods.
+141 or 211 is recommended. - Three credits in courses in probability.
+151 or 251 is recommended; 51 is acceptable for students who have not had two semesters of calculus. - 4.
 Nine credits of other statistics courses.
 For students who have taken a calculus based probability course, statistical inference (241) or theory (261/262) is recommended.
-The nine hours may include independent project work such as Statistics Practicum (281) or Special Projects (191). - Experience in computing through relevant course work is required.
+The nine hours may include independent project work such as Statistics Practicum (281) or Special Projects (191). - C. Experience in computing through relevant course work is required.
 This may be satisfied through computer experience gained in Statistics 201 (Statistical Analysis via Computer) or other courses approved by the minor advisor.

-THEATRE 1; 5 or 10; 15 or 40; 125 or 126; one chosen from 127, 128, 129, or 130, 250.
+THEATRE 1; 5 or 10; 15 or 40; 135; one chosen from 136, 137, 138; 250.